aniruddh047/voice-css/README.md

-# voice-markup
+# voice-css

-This is a simple website which converts speech to text which is in turn converted to html markup code.
+This is a simple website which converts speech to text which is in turn converted to css code.